patrikx3/angular-http-cache-interceptor/README.md

 }
 ```

 There is room in the future, to restrict to specific methods and add more configurations and functions.
-If there is a need for this micro-service, it could be enhanced, but for now, it is caching only everything, with the exception when you include the `CachingHeaders.NoCache` header into your request (with any data you specify, see how it works below).
+If there is a need for this micro-service, it could be enhanced, but for now, it is caching everything, with the exception, when you include the `CachingHeaders.NoCache` header into your request, then this request will always hit the server.

 # Example web page that uses this package
 https://angular-http-cache-interceptor.corifeus.com